maxuanquang/backend-swe-interview-questions/answers/os.md

 ## What is paging?

-Paging is the memory management mechanism that allows OS to get the processes from the secondary memory to the physical memory in form of fixed-size blocks called pages.
+Paging is a memory management scheme used by computer operating systems to allow processes to use memory addresses that are independent of the actual physical layout of memory.
+In a paging system, both physical memory and virtual memory are divided into fixed-size blocks called pages.
+The primary goal of paging is to provide a more flexible and efficient way to manage memory compared to contiguous memory allocation.

 ## Can 2 processes map to the same physical address?
 How and in which case?

 Yes.
 Each process has its virtual memory address and can be mapped to the same physical memory address when it is processed by CPU.
 The condition is they need to take turns to be processed.

-## What is heap space and stack space?

-Heap space is for dynamic memory allocation.
-Stack space is for static memory allocation.
+## The structure of a process in memory?

+- Stack: Contains temporary data (such as function parameters, return address, local variables).
+- Heap: Memory that is dynamically allocated during process run time.
+- Data: Contains global variables.
+- Text: Program code.

 ## What will happen with memory when you open an application?